Uniformizing complex ODEs and applications: Applications to complete vector fields

-\begin{lema} With the definition of leaf given in Section~3 (borrowed from \cite{marco2}), the leaves of $\fol_{\infty}$ are either rational curves or Riemann surfaces uniformized by $\C$. \end{lema}
+\begin{lema} With the definition of leaf from Section~$2$, the leaves of $\fol_{\infty}$ are either rational curves or quotients of $\C$. \end{lema}

 \begin{proof} We need to show that the leaves of $\fol_{\infty}$ cannot be hyperbolic Riemann surfaces.
 Since $\C P(n)$ has a K\"ahler structure, it follows from the main result of \cite{marco2} that the set of parabolic leaves of $\cald$ is a pluri-polar set unless it coincides with the whole space.
 Since the leaves of $\cald$ contained in $\C^n$ are clearly parabolic, we conclude that the leaves of $\cald$ contained in $\Delta_{\infty}$ must also be parabolic (or rational).
-The latter leaves however are precisely the leaves of $\fol_{\infty}$. \end{proof}
+The latter leaves, however, are nothing but the leaves of $\fol_{\infty}$. \end{proof}

-The next step is to consider the foliation $\tilf$ induced on the manifold $M$ by $\fol$ as in Sections~3, 4 and~5.
-In particular the foliation $\tilf_{\infty}$ is naturally identified with $\fol_{\infty}$.
+The next step is to consider the foliation $\tilf$ induced on the manifold $M$ by $\fol$.
+In particular, the foliation $\tilf_{\infty}$ is naturally identified with $\fol_{\infty}$.
 In view of the existence of the projections $\calp_0, \, \calp_{\infty}$ introduced in Section~3, Lemma~\ref{Cstar1.1} implies that no leaf of $\tilf$ is hyperbolic.
-Note that this conclusion cannot directly be derived from the vector field $X_d$ since $X_d$ need not be complete (though it is semi-complete).
+Note that this conclusion cannot directly be derived from the vector field $X_d$ since $X_d$ need not be complete (it is only semi-complete).

-The next proposition is crucial for the proof of Theorem~B. In turn its proof relies heavily on Theorem~\ref{maintheo}.
+The next proposition relies heavily on Theorem~\ref{maintheo} and it will play a crucial role in the proof of Theorem~B.

 \begin{prop} There exists a singularity of $\tilf_{\infty}$ providing a sink singularity for $\calh$ (resp. $\calh^{\theta}$) restricted to a generic leaf of $\tilf_{\infty}$. \end{prop}